 When a disorder is identified, it is treated if possible.
 High bilirubin levels themselves may also require treatment.

 Physiologic jaundice usually does not require treatment and resolves within 1 week.
 For newborns being fed formula, frequent feedings can help prevent jaundice or reduce its severity.
 Frequent feedings increase the frequency of bowel movements and thus eliminate more bilirubin in stool.
 The type of formula does not seem to matter.

 Breastfeeding jaundice may also be prevented or reduced by increasing the frequency of feedings.
 If the bilirubin level continues to increase, rarely, infants may need to be supplemented with formula.

-In breast milk jaundice, mothers may be advised to stop breastfeeding for only 1 or 2 days and to express breast milk regularly during this break from breastfeeding to keep their milk supply up.
+In breast milk jaundice, mothers may be advised to stop breastfeeding for only 1 or 2 days and give their newborn formula and to express breast milk regularly during this break from breastfeeding to keep their milk supply up.
 Then they can resume breastfeeding as soon as the newborn's bilirubin level starts to decrease.
 While breastfeeding, mothers are usually advised not to give the newborn water or water containing sugar because doing so may decrease how much milk the newborn drinks and may disrupt the mother's milk production.
 However, breastfed infants who are dehydrated despite efforts to increase breastfeeding may need additional fluids.

-High bilirubin levels may be treated with
+High unconjugated bilirubin levels may be treated with

 Exchange transfusions may need to be repeated if bilirubin levels remain high.
 Also, the procedure has risks and complications, such as heart and breathing problems, blood clots, and electrolyte imbalances in the blood.